-The Blackstone River Bikeway is the state's third-longest bike path, stretching 11.6 miles from Woonsocket to Cumberland.
+The Blackstone River Bikeway is the state's second-longest bike path, with 16.5 miles of bikeway - which includes 11.6 miles of continuous path from Cumberland to Woonsocket and 4.7 miles of on and off-road bikeway from Pawtucket to Providence.
 Our goal is to connect Providence to the Massachusetts border through a series of on-road and off-road segments.
 Get Map »

-While the path ends in Cumberland, experienced riders can find their way to Providence and the start of the East Bay Bike Path through a series of on-road markers called "sharrows."
+While the path ends in Cumberland, experienced riders can find their way to Pawtucket Landing in Pawtucket and the start of the on-road segment to Providence through a series of on-road markers called "sharrows."
 On-Road Markers Map »

 The bikeway has been built in many phases since 1998.

 - 1998: Front Street to the Ashton Viaduct, Lincoln (3.3 miles)

 - 2001: Ashton Viaduct, Cumberland, to New River Road, Lincoln (3 miles)

 - 2002: Ashton Bikeway Bridge, Lincoln and Cumberland (0.1 milet)